Feature request #9094

 +1

-#53 Updated by Borys Jurgiel about 10 years ago
+#53 Updated by Borys Jurgiel over 10 years ago

 It was a long discussion, and I'm happy we've finally found the solution :) There are clearly two kinds of QGIS users.
 Some of us use complex projects, and an incidental layer remove is a big loss.
 Some others, including me, use QGIS to browse dozens of layers every day, so the possibility to remove layer as easy as possible is absolutely essential.
 Thus, the checkbox JEF just implemented seems to me to be the only reasonable solution.

-#54 Updated by Nathan Woodrow about 10 years ago
+#54 Updated by Nathan Woodrow over 10 years ago

 I think the decision we made was the correct one.
 Removing a layer is a unrecoverable action in the sense there is no confirm or undo and nukes a lot of the work a user might have done.
 I have done this in the past and I can tell you it annoyed the hell out of me.
 Having a setting for this is fine in this case in order to support the power users but it must be enabled by default everyone else, so what Jurgen has done is fine.